bocchino/fprime/Svc/DpWriter/test/ut/README.md

 **Action:**
 1. Clear history.
 1. Increment `NumBuffersReceived`.
-1. Delete the data product file, if any.
 1. Construct a valid buffer _B_ with an invalid packet header.
 1. If `invalidPacketHeaderEventCount` < `DpWriterComponentBase::EVENTID_INVALIDPACKETHEADER_THROTTLE`,
    then